 With money as tight as it is these days, first-time buyers often don’t have extra cash to spend improving their new home.
-If your home is ready to move into without the need for major repairs or renovations, it is likely to appeal to cash-strapped buyers who simply want to get the keys and settle straight in.
+If your home is ready to move into without the need for significant repairs or renovations, it is likely to appeal to cash-strapped buyers who want to get the keys and settle straight in.
 You can achieve this by attending to all those niggling repairs you have been putting off.
 As well as a fresh coat of paint, the addition of some new carpets could give your home the edge over others in the area.

 Stage your home

 Several professional staging companies specialise in making a home appeal to particular demographic groups of buyers.
 While these services often draw on tried and tested staging methods, nothing stops you from going it alone and staging your property.
 The careful placement of furniture can create the illusion of extra space, and sensible use of artificial lighting can breathe new life into the main rooms of your home.
 You may also want to consider removing blinds and large, bulky curtains and drapes to allow natural light in.